UniversalDependencies/docs/workgroups/split.md

 <strong>Note that at present this is just a proposal under discussion and it may
 change without warning!
 When the discussion is over, the guidelines will be moved from here to the how-to-contribute pages.
-For discussion on the guidelines, see
+For discussion of the guidelines, see
 [Issue #506](https://github.com/UniversalDependencies/docs/issues/506).</strong>

 These guidelines are strong recommendations rather than strict rules.
 In some